-Introduction:
+Introduction

-Of course a great deal of work has already been done on the opening replies, and many of the concrete guidelines for play included here were originally published by others and have become "common knowledge" in the modern backgammon world.
-I encountered most of these rules in articles by Stick Rice and Walter Trice published online in BackgammonVillage Magazine, which is well worth a subscription, and from Jeremy Bagai's paper "Bagai's Replies: Mastering the Second Roll," which accompanies his Flashback quizzing app.
+Of course a great deal of work has already been done on the opening replies.
+Many of the guidelines for play included here were originally published by others and have become common knowledge in the modern backgammon world.
+I encountered many of these rules in articles by Stick Rice and Walter Trice published online in BackgammonVillage Magazine, which is well worth a subscription, and from Jeremy Bagai's paper Bagai's Replies: Mastering the Second Roll, which accompanies his Flashback quizzing app.

-However, I found that a "rules & exceptions" approach to mastering the replies wasn't going to work for me.
-I can learn rules as well as the next guy, but I'm much worse at retaining them over time than most people.
+However, I found that a rules & exceptions approach to mastering the replies wasn't going to work for me.
+I can learn rules as well as the next guy, but I'm not good at retaining them over time.
 Also, since I have learned backgammon mostly from chouette play, where discussion is allowed only after a cube turn, my understanding of why you'd make various opening plays was rudimentary compared to my understanding of later phases of the game.
-So, I decided to work through the opening replies from "a to z" on my own, applying rules and principles I had learned from various sources and trying to systematize my own understanding of the opening replies.
+So, I decided to work through the opening replies from a-toz on my own, applying the rules and principles I had learned from various sources and trying to systematize my own understanding of the opening replies.